-- 4.1 The Structherm Structural Mineral Wool External Wall Insulation System for Solid Wall Structures, when installed in accordance with this Certificate, is satisfactory for use in reducing the thermal transmittance (U value) of external masonry or concrete walls of new or existing buildings.
-It is essential that the detailing techniques specified in this Certificate are carried out to a high standard if the ingress of water into the insulation is to be avoided and the full thermal benefit obtained from treatment with the system (eg the insulation must be protected by an overhang, and window sills should be designed and installed so as to direct water away from the building). - 4.2 For improved thermal/carbon-emissions performance, the designer should consider additional/alternative fabric and/or services measures. - 4.3 The system is applied to the outside of exterior walls of masonry and dense or no-fines concrete construction and is suitable for use on new or existing domestic or non-domestic buildings, with height restrictions in some cases (see section 8 of this Certificate).
-The steel cage panels can be designed to be fully supported or span between the existing columns of the substrate.
-Prior to installation of the system, wall surfaces should comply with section 14 of this Certificate. - 4.4 New walls subject to national Building Regulations should be constructed in accordance with the relevant recommendations of: - BS EN 1992-1-1: 2004 and its UK National Annex - BS EN 1996-1-1: 2005 and its UK National Annex - BS EN 1996-2: 2006 and its UK National Annex - BS 8000-0 : 2014BS 8000-2.2 : 1990BS 8000-3 : 2001. - 4.5 New walls not subject to regulatory requirements should also be built in accordance with the Standards identified in section 4.4 of this Certificate. - 4.6 Movement joints should be incorporated into the system in line with existing movement joints in the building structure and in accordance with the Certificate holder's recommendations for the specific installation. - 4.7 The system can improve the structural stability and weather resistance of a wall and provide a decorative finish.
-However, for existing buildings, it should only be installed where there are no signs of dampness on the inner surface of the wall other than those caused solely by condensation.
+- 4.1 The Structherm Structural Mineral Wool External Wall Insulation System for Steel-Framed Structures, when installed in accordance with this Certificate, is satisfactory for use in reducing the thermal transmittance (U value) of external steel frame walls of new and existing buildings.
+It is essential that the detailing techniques specified in this Certificate are carried out to a high standard if the ingress of water into the insulation is to be avoided and the full thermal benefit obtained from treatment with the system (eg the insulation must be protected by an overhang, and window sills should be designed and installed so as to direct water away from the building). - 4.2 For improved thermal/carbon-emissions performance, the designer should consider additional/alternative fabric and/or services measures. - 4.3 The system is applied to the outside of exterior walls of new or existing domestic and non-domestic steel-framed buildings, with height restrictions in some cases (see section 8 of this Certificate).
+The steel cage panels are designed to span between the existing columns of the steel frame structure.
+Prior to installation of the system, the wall surfaces should comply with section 14 of this Certificate. - 4.4 New walls subject to the national Building Regulations should be constructed in accordance with the relevant recommendations of: - BS EN 1993-1-1: 2005 and its UK National Annex BS EN 1993-1-3: 2005 and its UK National Annex

+BS 8000-0 : 2014BS EN 10346 : 2015

+- 4.5 New walls not subject to regulatory requirements should also be built in accordance with the Standards identified in section 4.4 of this Certificate. - 4.6 Movement joints should be incorporated into the system in line with existing movement joints in the building structure and in accordance with the Certificate holder's recommendations for the specific installation. - 4.7 The structural frame of the building, is the responsibility of the building designer and is outside the scope of this Certificate.
+However, the structural frame (and sheathing-associated fixings) should be structurally adequate and must be designed to resist all permanent and variable load actions applied to the system (See Table 3 for the non-exhaustive minimum specifications for system installations relating to the light gauge steel).
+It is essential that appropriate movement joints are incorporated into the system (see section 4.6).